 Joseph recently purchased a home in Rochester.
 Before moving in, he wanted the Ecotelligent Homes team to ensure the home was energy efficient to make the family’s home comfortable.
-He was also concerned for his family’s health due to vermiculate insulation.
+He was also concerned for his family’s health due to vermiculite insulation.

 - Attic insulation that was below ENERGY STAR recommendations

 - Drafts felt throughout the home

 At Ecotelligent Homes we believe ensuring health and safety is priority number one.
 After the home has been safeguarded, we work to tighten the home’s building envelope to meet ENERGY STAR standards.
 After completing these steps for the Werner home, we upgraded the HVAC components to be energy efficient.